-Under Belgian GAAP, the health similar to non-life technical provisions consist of the IBNR (Incurred But Not Reported) provisions calculated for the corporate contracts.
-IBNR provisions for the other lines of business (disability and individual health contracts) are reported under Belgian GAAP health similar to life technical provisions.
+Under Belgian GAAP, the Health similar to non-life technical provisions consist of the IBNR (Incurred But Not Reported) provisions calculated for the corporate contracts.
+IBNR provisions for the other lines of business (Disability and individual Health contracts) are reported under Belgian GAAP Health similar to life technical provisions.

-For Solvency II reporting, the health similar to non-life technical provisions consist of the IBNR provisions for all lines of business (disability, individual and corporate) and of the premium provisions for corporate contracts.
+For Solvency II reporting, the Health similar to non-life technical provisions consist of the IBNR provisions for all lines of business (Disability, individual and corporate) and of the premium provisions for corporate contracts.

 For both reporting frameworks, Belgian GAAP and Solvency II, the same amounts of IBNR provisions are considered.
-The difference is hence only driven by a different allocation in similar to life and non-similar to life.
+The difference is hence only driven by a different allocation between similar to life and non-similar to life.